-The student may choose any of the following Internship / Innovation / Entrepreneurship related activities for 4 weeks duration:
+The student may choose any of the following Internship / Innovation / Entrepreneurship related activities for a total of 4 weeks duration in each year

-- i.
-Work on innovation or entrepreneurial activities resulting in start-up - Undergo internship with industry/ NGO's/ Government organizations/ Micro/ Small/ - iii.
-Medium enterprises Undergo internship with National Employment Enhancement Mission (NEEM) Facilitator.
+- (i) Work on innovation or entrepreneurial activities resulting in start-up. - (ii) Undergo internship with industry/ NGO's/ Government organizations/ Micro/ Small/Medium enterprises.

+(iii) Undergo internship with National Employment Enhancement Mission (NEEM) Facilitator.

-10.Project Work
+10. Project Work